The strange disappearance of Daming Xu from the Three Sisters Wilderness

 Three sisters Wilderness Oregon sign

-By late in the afternoon with the sun going down and darkness descending, there was still no sign of the car's owner and the couple got a little concerned.
-They thought, "it’s not like this easy hike had any challenges.
-Maybe he was just taking his time; it wasn’t all that late yet."
+By late afternoon, with the sun going down and darkness descending, there was still no sign of the car's owner, and the couple got a little concerned.
+They thought, "It’s not like this easy hike had any challenges.
+Maybe he was taking his time; it wasn’t all that late yet."

 The Niedermeyer's fears were proven correct a few days later.